jijilki/userAPI/README.md

 Work Log
 =============================
+16-Feb-2022
+Dropped plan of Spring security config with Authentication Builder manager, Instead used existing mechanism with slight improvement with GA roles etc.

 22-Jan-2022
 Proper registration and login process implementation to be done.
 As part of it doing some code clean up :